If a baby is born prematurely, the child can face many risks.

 - Cerebral palsy

 Effects of premature birth on the mother and family

 Preterm birth can also affect the mother and family.
-Mothers with preterm births may have negative feelings about their baby in the early months after birth.
-They are at increased risk of ill-health, depression, and anxiety disorders.
+Mothers with preterm births may have negative feelings about their babies in the early months after birth.
+They are at increased risk of ill health, depression, and anxiety disorders.